The Lego Batman Movie: Critical response

 Mike Ryan of Uproxx gave the film a positive review, praising its comedy, and saying: "The Lego Batman Movie isn't the same experience as watching The LEGO Movie, but I also don't think it's trying to be.
 It's trying to be a fun superhero movie with clever callbacks to previous Batman films (every single Batman movie all the way back to the 1940s serials are referenced) that can, at least, provide DC superhero fans with a taste of fun amidst all the doom and gloom.
 (That can either be a reference to 'the real world' or the current DC Cinematic Universe films, you can choose either one you want or both.)
 And at that, The Lego Batman Movie succeeds."
 Chris Nashawaty of Entertainment Weekly gave the film a "B+" and wrote, "Lego Batman revs so fast and moves so frenetically that it becomes a little exhausting by the end.
 It flirts with being too much of a good thing.
 But rarely has corporate brainwashing been so much fun and gone down with such a delightful aftertaste."
 Tara Brady of The Irish Times earned a 4 out of 5 rating, saying, "Under the direction of Robot Chickens Chris McKay, Arnett relentlessly prods at Batman with a welcome helping of BoJack Horseman-brand misery and narcissism."
+In a 3 out of 4 review, Moira MacDonald of The Seattle Times said, "Kids will enjoy the vivid colors and clever use of Lego shapes (the characters shake hands by interlocking their pieces), as well as the dialogue, which has the cheery, slapdash feel of having been written by extremely clever 12-year-olds."